Usman15021/BankAccount-StaticMembers/README.md

 📚 Project Description
 This project creates a BankAccount class where:

-Each account has its own owner name and balance.
+Each account has its owner's name and balance.

 The total number of accounts and the total balance across all accounts are tracked using static members.